 David Hiltz, Director of Quality and Development at Code One Training Solutions, recently presented “Hacking the Human Brain” at the National Collegiate EMS Foundation (NCEMSF) conference.
 This presentation shared several documented instances of when cardiac arrest victims presented with gasping breaths, seizures, and involuntary movements during cardiac arrest.

-One case in particular, a cardiac arrest experienced by Chris Solomons, was captured by a BBC documentary crew when he collapsed while at work as a medical helicopter dispatcher.
+One case in particular, a cardiac arrest which struck Chris Solomons, was captured by a BBC documentary crew when he collapsed while at work as a medical helicopter dispatcher.
 Solomons arrest was witnessed by the flight crew who immediately began treatment using CPR and defibrillation.
-In the moments after Solomons collapse, he has agonal gasping breaths and makes involuntary movements raising both arms over his head while CPR is being performed.
+In the moments after collapsing, Solomons has agonal gasping breaths and makes involuntary movements raising both arms over his head while CPR is being performed.

 Forget the Pulse Check

-Studies routinely show that even trained healthcare professionals have difficulty identifying whether a pulse is present or not for potential cardiac arrest victims.
-The American Heart Association spells this out clearly in its guidelines for healthcare professionals and for lay rescuers.
+Studies routinely show that even trained healthcare professionals have difficulty identifying whether a pulse is present in suspected cardiac arrest victims.
+The American Heart Association spells this out clearly in its 2015 guidelines: